railsjazz/ask_chatgpt/README.md

 - print tokens usage? `.with_usage`
 - support org_id? in the configs
 - use `gpt` in the code of the main app (e.g. model/controller)
+- remove dependency on `ruby-openai` and just do a `Net::HTTP` call

 ## Contributing